Time to Completion

-Any document to which these guidelines refer as written signifies paper (hard) copy.
-Email messages and digital or other electronic versions do not meet the requirement that a form or notice be provided in writing.
-However, a party may transmit a digital version of any written document by email in addition to providing it in paper form.
+Any document to which these guidelines refer as written signifies electronic or paper (hard) copy.
+Email messages and digital or other electronic versions meet the requirement that a form or notice be provided in writing.

 Deadlines for Hearing Materials, Preparation, and Witness Identification

 The grievance review hearing is chaired by a designated member of the GRP.
-The hearing is staffed by the non-voting Administrative Assistant of the Dean of the Graduate School, who will record it for archival purposes only.
+The hearing is staffed by the non-voting Associate Dean of the Graduate School and the non-voting Executive Assistant of the Dean of the Graduate School, who will audio-record the hearing to assist the panel and Dean in rendering their decision.
+The audio-recording will be kept at the Graduate School for one year following the conclusion of the grievance.
 The hearing will proceed as follows: